IHE/RAD.IMR/input/pagecontent/volume-1.md

 | Annotation | R | O | Section 4.16.4.2.2.5.8 |
 | Cine | R<br><br>Required if the Display supports sop classes that cine is  applicable | O | Section 4.16.4.2.2.5.9 |
 {: .grid}

+> Note 1: A Report Reader is permissible to only support a single viewport.

 The actor may provide basic viewing tools for the user to interact with the images.